The 20 Best Acute Cerebellar Ataxia Doctors in Italy

 Distinguished in Acute Cerebellar Ataxia

-Carlo Casali practices in Rome, Italy.
+Carlo Casali practices practicing medicine in Latina, Italy.
 Mr. Casali is rated as a Distinguished expert by MediFind in the treatment of Acute Cerebellar Ataxia.
-His top areas of expertise are Friedreich Ataxia, Spinocerebellar Ataxia, Drug Induced Dyskinesia, Hereditary Spastic Paraparesis, and Liver Transplant.
+He is also highly rated in 18 other conditions, according to our data.
+His clinical expertise encompasses Friedreich Ataxia, Hereditary Spastic Paraparesis, Spinocerebellar Ataxia, Drug Induced Dyskinesia, and Liver Transplant.

 Distinguished in Acute Cerebellar Ataxia